Neology92/dobrybruk-website/README.md

 TODO:

-- logo on hero by gasby query
+- image on hero by gasby query
+- kontakt button overlapped by image